longhorn/longhorn-tests/docs/content/manual/pre-release/node/node-drain-deletion.md

     pod/coredns-849545576b-v54vn evicted
     node/<node-name> evicted
     ```
+6. Verify the instance manager pods are gone and not recreated after the drain.

 Note: ```--ignore-daemonsets``` should be set to true to ignore some DaemonSets that exist on node such as Longhorn manager, Longhorn CSI plugin, engine image in a Longhorn deployed cluster.